+I first had this apple crumble cake when I was eight years old.
 I really enjoy it because it isn’t too sweet.
 I’m not a big icing person, but give me fresh whipped cream oozing down over warm cake and you got a happy camper on your hands!

 Now, place all ingredients for the cake into a mixing bowl.
 Using a large spoon or spatula, stir this up until well combined.
 Set aside.

 Prepare the crumb topping by placing flour, sugar, pecans, ground cinnamon, and softened butter into a small bowl.

 Cut butter in with a fork and stir the entire mixture until crumbly.